ACCO Brands uses their 61” Polar paper cutter with Microcut automated controls to cut six different variations of the FIVE STAR notebook covers.

 The POLAR joins a pack of five independent paper cutters in the 600,000 square-foot building, not counting the two integrated cutters with automated systems ingrained in the manufacturing process.
 ACCO Brands has a long history with Colter & Peterson, North America’s largest independent distributor of paper cutters and paper handling equipment.

-“We’ve used C&P primarily for parts and service as their technical knowledge of the industry is world class,” recalled Rucker.
+“We’ve used C&P primarily for paper cutter parts and service for machines, as their technical knowledge of the industry is world class,” recalled Rucker.
 “Equipment reliability is key for us; you have a finite amount of time to get the work done and the cutters are in demand every day.
 Inventory cost is critical.
 Our customers wait until the last minute to place an order after deciding what color palette to choose and what type of carton they want it in.

 “With the Microcut system, I was looking for higher production.
 It was something new to us and I’m in the process of talking to Bruce Peterson about retrofitting our other paper cutters with Microcut.
 We are in the midst of our capital planning process for 2018, so I’m excited to see how well it continues to perform.”